New constraints on modelling the random magnetic field of the MW: Discussion Implications

-In the last decade, a new generation of UHECR observatories came into operation: the Pierre Auger observatory in the Southern hemisphere and the Telescope Array in the Northern hemisphere, respectively.
-In the future it may be possible to acquire the GMF structure from direct observations of arrival directions of UHECR for example with this new generation of cosmic ray observatories (for recent and future outcome see e.g. \cite{letessier13}).
-The sources and composition of UHECRs are still too uncertain to constrain any GMF models, yet.
-Most interestingly, a well constrained prescription of the GMF could be a well suited tool to constrain the arrival directions of UHECRs and determine their sources.
+Additionally, detailed models of magnetic fields are important for studying the sources and propagation of Galactic and extragalactic CR.
+Detailed knowledge is also necessary to predict the distributions of arrival directions of cosmic rays of energies above $10^{19}$ eV.
+Astronomy with charged particles is possible if large deflection angles cover only an insignificant fraction of the sky which would allow us to trace back the charged particles due to relatively small (or well known) deflections.
+In the last decade, a new generation of UHECR observatories have come into operation: the Pierre Auger observatory in the Southern hemisphere and the Telescope Array in the Northern hemisphere.
+In the future it may be possible to constrain the GMF structure from direct observations of arrival directions of UHECR with this new generation of CR observatories (for recent results and future prospects see e.g. \cite{letessier13}).